paulhibbitts/using-docsify-this/README.md

 Using GitHub Desktop you can preview any changes and then commit those changes back to the repository.
 VSCode can also be used alone to both sync and editing files.

 ![Docsify-This + GitHub Markdown Files](images/docsify-this-github.jpg ':class=image-75-border')
 _Figure 6.
-Docsify-This + GitHub Markdown Files Workflow_
+Docsify-This + GitHub Markdown Files Workflow (Paul Hibbitts, CC BY-A 4.0)_

 ## One of the Easiest On-Ramps to Markdown Publishing!